hpique/HPTextViewTapGestureRecognizer/README.md

 ##Usage

-Add a `HPTextViewTapGestureRecognizer` to your `UITextView`, set the recognizer delegate and implement the following delegate methods:
+Add a `HPTextViewTapGestureRecognizer` to your `UITextView`, set the recognizer delegate and implement the following optional delegate methods as needed:

 ```objective-c
 -(void)gestureRecognizer:(UIGestureRecognizer*)gestureRecognizer